Home » Raising Alpacas » Alpaca Cost and Understanding the True Expense of Care

 Adel Making Herself at Home in the Barn

-A show quality alpaca takes you into a whole new level of investment and purchase decisions.
-Your investment per alpaca will begin at a minimum of $5,000 and will run up to about $20,000 per animal.
-Some recent sales have been around $50,000 per alpaca with the highest record sales at $675,000.
-The record high price was for Snowmass Matrix, who was a 20+ champion and first place winner.
-You’ll see this Matrix’s genetics in many top herdsires including our own Romeo and Captain America.
+A show-quality alpaca takes you into a new level of investment and purchase decisions.
+Your investment per alpaca will begin at a minimum of $5,000 and will run up to about $20,000 per breeding female.
+Some recent sales have been around $100,000 per alpaca, however, the highest recorded sale at $675,000 for Snowmass Matrix in 2010.
+Snowmass Matrix was a multi-champion alpaca who produced 475 direct offspring and you’ll see Matrix’s genetics in many top herdsires including our own Romeo and Captain America.

 Conformation, esthetics, color, and fiber quality will be key decision criteria if you wish to show alpacas and win the coveted blue ribbons and banners.
-Fiber animals need to have strong EPD scores and fiber histograms should be closely reviewed.
+Show quality alpacas need to have strong EPD scores and fiber histograms should be closely reviewed.

 Decision criteria within alpaca conformation include: